 Below is a link to a repository of forms required of publishers participating in the State Board of Education’s review and adoption process.
 This is not meant to be an exhaustive list of all requirements.
 Publishers should refer to the proclamation and proclamation-specific publisher handbook for further information on these and other deliverables and deadlines.

-The SBOE is scheduled to issue Proclamation 2022 at its April 2020 meeting.
+The SBOE issued Proclamation 2022 at its April 2020 meeting.
 The adoption of materials under Proclamation 2022 is scheduled to occur in November 2021.
 The adopted materials are scheduled to go into classrooms in the 2022–23 school year.

 Below are links to Proclamation 2021 important documents: